 It was not until 1998 that the Gedenkstätte Berliner Mauer on Bernauer Strasse finally opened as the official Berlin Wall museum.
 By that time the area was so run down that a replacement guard tower had to be brought in (bought on eBay) to replace the former tower and create a replica of the death strip.
 The East Side Gallery, initially started as a private initiative to display artwork on the former Wall, is now run in co-operation with the government.
 The old murals added in the 1990s were repainted in 2009, although some of the original artists decided against being involved in the project again or were unavailable.
 Despite efforts to maintain the Wall and gallery, visitors soon began defacing the stretch of concrete with names, graffiti and tags.

 In 2006, a 400 metre long section of the Berlin Wall at the East Side Gallery was moved to allow access to the new 02 arena (now Mercedez Benz arena) and in March 2013 a substantial part of the Wall was demolished to make way for the construction of a new apartment block – despite protests and the bizarre appearance of singer David Hasselhoff to show his support.

 All leading to the strange situation where protests to preserve what was once protested against by East Germans have become a familiar sight in Berlin.

 If you are interested in seeing the remaining pieces of the Berlin Wall in the city, or want a better understanding of the impact the Cold War had on Berlin.
-We offer private guided tours of Berlin, on subjects such as the Cold War period, the Third Reich, Jewish Heritage and also tours to nearby Sachsenhausen and the palaces and gardens of Potsdam.
+We offer private guided tours of Berlin, on subjects such as the Cold War period, the Third Reich, Jewish Heritage and also tours to the nearby Sachsenhausen Concentration Camp Memorial and the palaces and gardens of Potsdam.

 For more information on our Cold War tours, click HERE.